-The International Intellectual Property Alliance (IIPA) submits these comments in response to the September 22, 2011 request for public comments circulated by the African Growth and Opportunity Act (AGOA) Implementation Subcommittee of the Trade Policy Staff Committee, chaired by the U.S. Trade Representative, in connection with the interim review of the eligibility of Cote d'Ivoire, Guinea, and Niger for AGOA benefits.
+The International Intellectual Property Alliance (IIPA) submits these comments in response to the September 19, 2012 request for public comments circulated by the African Growth and Opportunity Act (AGOA) Implementation Subcommittee of the Trade Policy Staff Committee, chaired by the U.S. Trade Representative, in connection with the review of the eligibility of sub-Saharan African countries to receive AGOA benefits.

-A. Description of the IIPA and its Members
+Description of the IIPA and its Members A.

-The IIPA is a coalition of seven trade associations representing copyright-based industries in bilateral and multilateral efforts working to improve international protection of copyrighted materials and address market access barriers for the creative industries we represent.
-IIPA's seven member associations represent over 1,900 companies producing and distributing materials protected by copyright laws throughout the world-all types of computer software, including business applications software and entertainment software (such as videogame discs and cartridges, personal computer CD-ROMs, and multimedia products); theatrical films, television programs, DVDs and home video and digital representations of audiovisual works; music, records, CDs, and audiocassettes; and textbooks, trade books, reference and professional publications and journals (in both electronic and print media).
+The IIPA is a coalition of seven trade associations representing copyright-based industries in bilateral and multilateral efforts working to improve international protection of copyrighted materials and address market access barriers for the creative industries we represent.1 IIPA's seven member associations represent over 3,200 companies producing and distributing materials protected by copyright laws throughout the world-all types of computer software, including business applications software and entertainment software (such as videogame discs and cartridges, personal computer CD-ROMs, and multimedia products); theatrical films, television programs, DVDs and home video and digital representations of audiovisual works; music, records, CDs, and audiocassettes; and textbooks, trade books. reference and professional publications and journals (in both electronic and print media).